The concept of continuous random vector is a multivariate generalization of the concept of continuous random variable.

 The following is a formal definition.

-With vector notation, the multiple integral above could also be written in more compact form aswhich makes clear that the joint probability density function is a straightforward multivariate generalization of the univariate probability density function.
+With vector notation, the multiple integral above could also be written in

 A continuous random vector is often said to have a multivariate continuous distribution.